brancz/kube-rbac-proxy/README.md

       --client-ca-file string                       If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
       --config-file string                          Configuration file to configure kube-rbac-proxy.
       --healthz-path string                         The path to serve the liveness check endpoint.
 If empty, the healthz endpoint will not be exposed.
       --ignore-paths strings                        Comma-separated list of paths against which kube-rbac-proxy pattern-matches the incoming request.
-If the request matches, it will proxy the request without performing an authentication or authorization check.
+If the requst matches, it will proxy the request without performing an authentication or authorization check.
 Cannot be used with --allow-paths.
       --insecure-listen-address string              The address the kube-rbac-proxy HTTP server should listen on.
       --kubeconfig string                           Path to a kubeconfig file, specifying how to connect to the API server.
 If unset, in-cluster configuration will be used
-      --log_backtrace_at traceLocation              when logging hits line file:N, emit a stack trace (default :0) --log_dir string                              If non-empty, write log files in this directory (no effect when -logtostderr=true)
-      --log_file string                             If non-empty, use this log file (no effect when -logtostderr=true) --log_file_max_size uint                      Defines the maximum size a log file can grow to (no effect when -logtostderr=true).
-Unit is megabytes.
-If the value is 0, the maximum file size is unlimited. (default 1800)
-      --logtostderr                                 log to standard error instead of files (default true) --oidc-ca-file string                         If set, the OpenID server's certificate will be verified by one of the authorities in the oidc-ca-file, otherwise the host's root CA set will be used.
+      --oidc-ca-file string                         If set, the OpenID server's certificate will be verified by one of the authorities in the oidc-ca-file, otherwise the host's root CA set will be used.
       --oidc-clientID string                        The client ID for the OpenID Connect client, must be set if oidc-issuer-url is set.
       --oidc-groups-claim string                    Identifier of groups in JWT claim, by default set to 'groups' (default "groups")